Less is More: Why 2D Warehouse Barcode Labels Are Increasing in Popularity

 Luckily, “more” is also a word that describes the capabilities of today’s barcoding solutions.

-“Warehouse workers like 2D barcode labels because it translates into faster, easier scans.
+“Warehouse workers like 2D barcode labels because they’re easier and faster to scan.
 They can also typically read a 2D barcode that might be slightly damaged from, say, a close encounter with a lift truck.
 That means less manual data entry and less opportunity for errors.”

 Barcoding’s Vital Role

-“A warehouse barcoding system is essential today,” said Malcolm Aitken, ID Label’s vice president of sales.
+“A warehouse barcoding system is essential today,” said Scott Bender, ID Label’s vice president of sales.
 “With its automated data capture, it supports inventory visibility and tracking that can greatly improve operational efficiency and speed.”

 Warehouse management software can cover a great deal of information about each product, case or pallet.
 And that means today’s barcodes must be able to contain copious amounts of data.

-“With many of our warehousing clients, we’re seeing an increase in use of two-dimensional barcodes, which can support greater data requirements in a smaller barcode image,” Aitken said.
+“With many of our warehousing clients, we’re seeing an increase in use of two-dimensional barcodes, which can support greater data requirements in a smaller barcode image,” Bender said.

 1D vs. 2D Barcodes